 The São Paulo Project in Ancoats, Manchester

 Putting a modern twist on dishes found across the 26 states of Brazil, she’s showing diners that Brazilian gastronomy is more than just steakhouses and feijoada.
+She has also just announced the return of her Sao Paulo Project at Blossom Street Social, this time with a more casual twist.

 Her ultimate ambition is to open the first Brazilian fine dining restaurant in England.
 Currently, there is only one in the world to be found outside of Brazil, the Parisian restaurant Oka.
 Navigating between France and Brazil, last year it attained its first Michelin star.